 Happy Creek Reconnection

-Our first portion of restoration in the Lower Sandy Basin, Happy Creek, has been rerouted to its original course and reconnected to the Sandy River.
+In 2013 Happy Creek was rerouted to its original course and reconnected to the Sandy River.
 This project increases habitat for anadromous fish in a priority habitat zone identified by the Sandy River Basin Partners.
 This side channel reconnection included the creation of step pools to support fish swimming upstream, riparian plantings, the replacement of a culvert to reduce the impacts of a road crossing over Happy Creek, and the restoration of Happy Creek to its historic channel location.

-The restored side channel at Happy Creek neighbors the next Lower Sandy restoration priority, the side channel flowing into YMCA’s Camp Collins.
-The Council recently secured funding for restoration at Camp Collins in 2014, the second of five stages of reach-scale restoration identified through a study completed in 2011 by Metro, BLM, the Council and other Sandy River Basin Partners.
+The restored side channel at Happy Creek neighbors another completed restoration project, the side channel flowing into YMCA’s Camp Collins.
+The Camp Collins projected was completed in 2014, the second of five stages of reach-scale restoration identified through a study completed in 2011 by Metro, BLM, the Council and other Sandy River Basin Partners.

 Happy Creek Reconnection Project — Ready for Restoration on Lower Sandy

 The Sandy River Basin Watershed Council is launching a major Salmon restoration effort at Metro’s Oxbow Regional Park April 1.
 Fish will thrive with large wood jams in a side channel of the Sandy River, a new culvert and restored habitat on Happy Creek, and new native trees and vegetation planted in surrounding riparian areas.